fingerskier/Interlude/README.md

 	- appController! - these CFCs are instantiated under application.controller
 	- appService! - these CFCs are isntantiated under application.service
+	- appSession!
-	- appSession! - these CFCs are persisted and are invoked per session (see below)
+		- these CFCs are persisted and are invoked per session
+		- before() methods are invoked on session start
+		- after() methods are invoked on session end
+	- appRequest!
-	- appRequest! - these CFCs are persisted and are invoked per request (see below)
+		- these CFCs are persisted and are invoked per request
+		- before() methods are invoked on session start
+		- after() methods are invoked on session end
+	- session!
-	- session! - these CFCs are instantiated in the session-scope (see below)
+		- these CFCs are instantiated in the session.com
+		- this is meant to provide common utilities available throughout the user's session
+	- request!
-	- request! - these CFCs are instantiated in the request-scope (see below)
+		- these CFCs are instantiated in the request-scope
+		- this provide utilities availabe in every request

 Example Application Structure